End-to-end certification and regulatory compliance for Indian and global markets.

 Types of NGO Registrations- Classification

-The very first step to formally establishing a non-governmental organization, in any case, is registering the NGO with the government.
-Various registrations have different procedures, but the one best suited to the form in which you want to operate generally depends on the objectives of the new NGO.
+The very first step to formally establishing a non-governmental organization, in any case, is registering the NGO Registration with the government.
+Various registrations have different procedures, but the one best suited to the form in which you want to operate generally depends on the objectives of the new NGO Registration.
 Here are common types of NGO registration:

 1. Trust: